common name: honey bee tracheal mite

 It is probably specific to the honey bees.

-Although it has been shown that a mite infestation does not cause acute disease and devastating losses, the life of bees may be shortened, but only by a few days.
+Although it has been shown that a mite infestation does not cause acute disease and devastating losses, the life of the infested bee may be shortened, but only by a few days.

-The mites puncture the tracheal wall of young bees and feed in the haemolymph but do not appear to transmit diseases during this process.
-Infested bees may behave normally until they die or as described in the introduction.
+The mites puncture the tracheal wall of young bees and feed in the hemolymph but do not appear to transmit diseases during this process.
+Infested bees may behave normally or as described in the introduction until they die.
 Infested queens can live for many years (Fyg 1964).
 Morse (1978) estimated a five percent reduction in the population of a colony of infested bees.
 Honey production and pollen collecting are also reduced.
 Colonies that develop severe infestations usually do so in late summer and die in late winter.

 Some British bees and some North American strains show a certain amount of resistance to the mites (Bailey 1965).
 American bees are somewhat less resistant than the British bees.